-On a total return basis, after adding back the 3.3p of ordinary dividends paid in the year as well as the 10.7p special dividend paid, the NAV has risen 2.2%.
-The NAV plus cumulative dividends has risen from 117.2p per share as at 31 January 2017 to 118.6p per share as at 31 January 2018.
+On a total return basis, after adding back the 3.1p of dividends paid in the year, the NAV has decreased 0.8%.
+The NAV plus cumulative dividends has decreased from 118.6p per share as at 31 January 2018 to 118.2p per share as at 31 January 2019.
+Further details of the year's performance is highlighted in the Investment Manager's Review later in this Report.